 What's in My Backpack?

 As the days in Madrid get longer and the time I have left here shorter, I’ve begun reflecting on what practical, day-to-day advice I would give to someone moving here.
 And the most practical thing in my life?
-The backpack.
-There is no item more circadian to my routine than my backpack, so here are some of the necessities I’ve learned to always keep with me over the past few months.
+My backpack.
+There is no item more circadian to my routine than my backpack, so here are some of the necessities I’ve learned to always keep with me.

 I would like to dedicate this post to the woman who introduced me to the Spanish language, Dora, and her trusty backpack.